 We need sunlight and in the winter months when exposure is much lower, it has a noticeable effect on everybody’s mood.
 However, SAD is a recognised medical condition with measurable neurological effects on the brain.

 As with most forms of depression, it is usually caused by a chemical imbalance in the brain.
 Low serotonin levels can affect sleep patterns and make us tired and irritable, drag us down and make us snappy and short-tempered.
 Most people suffer this in winter to a certain degree, but for SAD sufferers the condition has the potential to be debilitating.
-The following CareCo SAD devices have been selected to help sufferers and provide some of the best seasonal affective disorder treatment.
+The following CareCo devices have been selected to help sufferers and provide some of the best seasonal affective disorder treatment.

-The SAD Light Pad is one of three medically approved CareCo SAD devices.
+The SAD Light Pad is one of two medically approved seasonal affective disorder lights.
 Light therapy is one of the most common treatments for SAD, and a simple one with which sufferers can self-medicate.
 It uses LEDs rather than conventional lighting, so it will not cost a lot of money to run.
 The key to this SAD lighting system is that it presents a natural light that is missing when it is dark and cold, especially in winter.
 Designed for both home and office use, it is light and compact with full 360 degree rotation.
 It will sit neatly on a unit next to you while reading or watching the television.

 SAD Day Light

-The second of our three medically approved CareCo SAD devices, the SAD Day Light is a bulkier affair than the light pad.
+The second of our seasonal affective disorder lamps, the SAD Day Light is a bulkier affair than the light pad.
 It fills your dark corners and dingy winter rooms with spring and summer light, improving the environment and your mood.
 Mimicking natural daylight is the key to alleviating the worst symptoms of SAD.
 The 45-Watt LED presents a 10,000 Lux rating – you are unlikely to need another light on in the room when it is running.
 It’s cheap to run and effective for treating the SAD symptoms so common at this time of year.
 Suitable as a reading lamp, night light, or ambient light in a main room.